kojiishi/unicode-auto-spacing/auto-spacing.md

 In vertical text layout, a character may be displayed upright or sideways rotated, as defined in [UAX#50].

-If a character that has the Auto_Spacing property value N is displayed upright, the rendering system should handle it as if it has the property value O instead.
+If a character that has the Auto_Spacing property value “N” is displayed upright, the rendering system should handle it as if it has the property value “O” instead.

 #### 3.3.5 Right-to-Left Scripts